Scan Science and Technology

 The Experts below are selected from a list of 30348 Experts worldwide ranked by ideXlab platform

-Jihong Jiang – 1st expert on this subject based on the ideXlab platform
+Jihong Jiang – One of the best experts on this subject based on the ideXlab platform.

 carbonate mineral formation under the influence of limestone colonizing Actinobacteria morphology and polymorphismFrontiers in Microbiology, 2016Co-Authors: Jihong Jiang, Ying Huang, Bin LianAbstract: